bugsbugsbux/notes-on-nix/notes-on-nix.md

 ## Installing NixOS from an .iso

-Like most other systems, nix may be installed from an iso image:
+Like most other systems, nix may be installed from an iso image.
+The iso needs to be burned to a CD or a flash drive to boot from.
+Make sure the bootloader of the target machine does not have Secure Boot enabled and does not prioritize another boot option over the one you chose (for example it might prefer the internal disk over the CD you burned the iso to).

 - There are ones with a **graphical installer**: one just has to follow its instructions.